 Booking Activities on Antarctic Expeditions

 While all Antarctica expeditions on small ships offered by AdventureSmith Explorations include time off ship exploring by Zodiac and hike, most require you to book coveted added-cost space for excursions like kayaking, stand-up paddleboarding, skiing, mountaineering, camping and even scuba diving.
 Thus, if you’re interested in a particular activity, you’ll want to know all your options.
 Most ships require you to pre-book and commit to an activity over the whole voyage, while some are beginning to offer one-time excursions.
-Learn more about this and more expert tips: 6 Things You Need to Know Before Going to Antarctica.
+Learn more about these activity options: Antarctica Superlatives: 9 Unique Ways to Experience the White Continent.
+And get more expert tips: 6 Things You Need to Know Before Going to Antarctica.

 Price & How to Find the Best Deal